 When applications are sent to the background, a

 visibilitychange event is fired on their documents.
 This event is a developer's friend; applications should listen for it.
-Applications that drop as many loaded resources as possible when sent to the background will use less memory (and be less likely to be discarded, in the case of Firefox OS, see the note).
-This in turn means they will "start up" faster (by virtue of already being running) and have better UPP.
+Applications that drop as many loaded resources as possible when sent to the background use less memory and are less likely discarded, in the case of Firefox OS (see the note below).
+This in turn means they "start up" faster (since they are already running) and have better UPP.

 Specific coding tips for application performance